IATI/iati-registry-localdev/README.md

 #### People

 When a person is created they are automatically setup with a leaving date.
 This is controlled with *waiting times* specified in `users.leaving_waiting_times` given separately (in days) for admin, editor and member capacities.
 The exact date is determined by randomly selecting a number of days from an exponential distribution parameterised by the reciprocal of the waiting time (to give a rate at which people leave organisations).
 Whether or not a person has signed up to the IATI mailing list is determined by the `users.mailing_list_chance` parameter.
+Time zones are set based on the person's country.
+First registration use cases are set randomly from a pre-set list.

 ### Datasets